Pancreatic cancer: Invasive cancer

 The genetic events found in ductal adenocarcinoma have been well characterized, and complete exome sequencing has been done for the common types of tumor.
 Four genes have each been found to be mutated in the majority of adenocarcinomas: KRAS (in 95% of cases), CDKN2A (also in 95%), TP53 (75%), and SMAD4 (55%).
 The last of these is especially associated with a poor prognosis.
 SWI/SNF mutations/deletions occur in about 10–15% of the adenocarcinomas.
 The genetic alterations in several other types of pancreatic cancer and precancerous lesions have also been researched.
 Transcriptomics analyses and mRNA sequencing for the common forms of pancreatic cancer have found that 75% of human genes are expressed in the tumors, with some 200 genes more specifically expressed in pancreatic cancer as compared to other tumor types.

+Pancreatic ductal adenocarcinoma cancer cells are known to secrete immunosuppressive cytokines, creating a tumor microenvironment that inhibits immune detection and blocks anti-cancer immunity.
+Cancer associated fibroblasts secrete fibrous tissue (desmoplasia) consisting of matrix metalloproteinases and hyaluronan which blocks the host's CD8+ T-cells from reaching the tumor.
+Tumor associated macrophages, neutrophils and regulatory T-cells secrete cytokines and work to create a tumor microenvironment that promotes cancer growth.

 PanNETs

-The genes often found mutated in PanNETs are different from those in exocrine pancreatic cancer.
+The genes often found mutated in pancreatic neuroendocrine tumors (PanNETs) are different from those in exocrine pancreatic cancer.
 For example, KRAS mutation is normally absent.
 Instead, hereditary MEN1 gene mutations give risk to MEN1 syndrome, in which primary tumors occur in two or more endocrine glands.
 About 40–70% of people born with a MEN1 mutation eventually develop a PanNet.
 Other genes that are frequently mutated include DAXX, mTOR, and ATRX.